david-dick/firefox-marionette/README.md

 ## delete\_cookies

-here be cookie monsters!
+Here be cookie monsters!
+Note that this method will only delete cookies for the current site.
+See [clear\_cache](#clear_cache) for an alternative.
 This method returns [itself](https://metacpan.org/pod/Firefox::Marionette) to aid in chaining methods.

 ## delete\_header